-During the quarter ended March 31, 2021, we derived revenue from the following three categories of sources: construction services, engineering services and medical revenue.
-The medical revenue source was a new source that commenced operations in the fourth quarter of 2020 and continued with strong revenue related to COVID-19 samples collected from our Clarity Mobile joint venture in the first quarter 2021.
-Total revenue for the three months ended March 31, 2021 was \$9,187,627 compared to \$198,756 for the three months ended March 31, 2020.
-This increase of \$8,988,871 or approximately 4523% was mainly driven by an increase in revenue of approximately \$5,896,000 in medical revenue (lab testing, test kit sales and equipment) from mainly the collection of COVID-19 test samples with additional medical revenue from the opening and subletting of the Chicago Area Testing facility, an increase in revenue of approximately \$1,460,000 in special use projects which includes one legacy contract commitment related to the SG Echo acquisition, an increase in revenue of approximately \$1,085,000 in government projects, an increase in revenue of approximately \$131,000 in medical related construction projects and a moderate increase in construction revenue related to office and hotel projects for approximately \$131,000 and \$166,000, respectively, for the three months ended March 31, 2021, as compared to March 31, 2020.
+During the quarter ended March 31, 2022, we derived revenue from the following three categories of sources: construction services, engineering services and medical revenue.
+The medical revenue source was a new source that commenced operations in the fourth quarter of 2020 and continued with strong revenue related to COVID-19 samples collected from our Clarity Mobile joint venture in the first quarter 2022.
+Total revenue for the three months ended March 31, 2022 was \$8,604,598 compared to \$9,187,627 for the three months ended March 31, 2021.
+This decrease of \$583,029 or approximately 6% was mainly driven by a decrease in revenue of approximately \$1,512,894 in construction revenue partially offset by an increase in medical revenue of \$929,865.